felipe3dfx/django-htmx-example/README.md

-#  Elemento 4k website

-Django and Htmx example
+#  Django and Htmx example

 Use Python 3.10 to set up and run with these commands: